fluowhy/Webcam-Style-Transfer-Video-Temporal-Consistency/README.md

 The following proyect is a merge from Learning Blind Video Temporal Consistency https://github.com/phoenix104104/fast_blind_video_consistency and Universal Style Transfer https://github.com/sunshineatnoon/PytorchWCT.
 This proyect is the final work from EL7008 Advanced Image Processing from DIE UCH.

 For the sake of clarity, I am not the owner of some programs in this repository, being the original authors listed in the previous urls.
-The work was to select the main functional parts of both algorithms and join them properly in order to use the webcam.
+The work done consisted to select the functional main parts of both algorithms and join them properly in order to use the webcam.

 ## Table of contents
 1. [Requirements](#requirements)